unclecode/groqcall/README.md

 ```

 ## Contributions Welcome! 🙌
 I am excited to extend and grow this repository by adding more built-in functions and integrating additional services.
 If you are interested in contributing to this project and being a part of its development, I would love to collaborate with you!
+I plan to create a discord channel for this project, where we can discuss ideas, share knowledge, and work together to enhance the repository.

 Here's how you can get involved: